Wakanosato Shinobu

 Wakanosato Shinobu (born Shinobu Kogawa; July 10, 1976) is a retired sumo wrestler from Hirosaki, Aomori, Japan.
 He made his debut in the top division in 1998, and his highest rank was sekiwake.
 He holds the record for the most consecutive tournaments ranked in the junior san'yaku ranks of sekiwake and komusubi (19 from 2002 until 2005).
 He won ten special prizes and was twice runner-up in a tournament.
 He earned two gold stars for defeating yokozuna at a maegashira rank.
 He had 1691 career bouts, sixth on the all-time list.
 He retired in 2015 and was a coach at Tagonoura stable, until opening his own Nishiiwa stable in February 2018.

 Early life and sumo background

 He first tried sumo in the third grade when he entered a competition for fourth graders and up and came in third.
 By middle school he was training every day at a sumo dojo.
 He met Takahanada (later the 65th yokozuna Takanohana) when a regional tour came to Hirozaki City, getting into the ring with him.
 He entered professional sumo in March 1992 after completing middle school, although he had been admitted to Hirosaki Jitsygyo High School.
 He had received offers from four or five different heya upon his graduation, but the small and relatively new Naruto stable appealed to him.

 Career

-As with many sumo wrestlers, he initially competed under his family name, Kogawa, but upon reaching the second highest jūryō division in November 1997, he was given the fighting name of Wakanosato, reminiscent of his stablemaster, former yokozuna Takanosato.
+As with many sumo wrestlers, he initially competed under his family name, Kogawa, under which he won the third-division championship in an eight-way playoff in March 1997.
+Upon reaching the second highest jūryō division in November 1997, he was given the fighting name of Wakanosato, reminiscent of his stablemaster, former yokozuna Takanosato.